ipapamagic/IPaImagePickerViewController/README.md

 # IPaImagePickerViewController
-Image Picker like Facebook image picker
+Image Picker that can easily pick images in Photo Library